Nikon D200 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D200 was succeeded by the Nikon D300.
+Both the D200 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The D200 was replaced by the Nikon D300, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what is the bottom line?
 Is the Nikon D200 better than the Pentax K-3 II or vice versa?
 The listing below highlights the relative strengths of the two models.